cmu-sei/juneberry-example-workspace/docs/mnistod/README.md

 # Introduction

-This document is intended to walk a user through the necessary steps to run object detection on the [mnistod](https://github.com/cmu-sei/mnistod) dataset with Juneberry.
+This document is intended to walk a user through the necessary steps to run object detection on the [Torchvision MNIST](https://pytorch.org/vision/stable/datasets.html) dataset with Juneberry.

 # Create your datasets
 The Juneberry repository has a script that allows a user to create reproducible datasets to test.